Gear For Salmon Fishing: A List Of Everything You Need

 Fly Rods

 Nine-foot fly rods rated for 8-weight to 10-weight with fast action work great.
 For anglers that like to nymph, 10-foot rods are best.
-Heavier rods are best for large river, while light 8-weight rods are good for smaller rivers or great lakes salmon fishing.
+Heavier rods are best for large rivers, while light 8-weight rods are good for smaller rivers or great lakes salmon fishing.

 Fly Reels

-You need to match the fly reel with the rod weight for an ideal setup.
+I match the fly reel with the rod weight for an ideal setup.

 Fly Line: The fly line also needs to match the rod and reel weight.
 Most anglers use floating fly lines designed for salmon and steelhead.